MIT is an urban campus and it is open 24 hours a day. We urge you to be cautious and to be aware of your surroundings at all times.

 - Program the number 617-253-1212 into your cell phone.

 - Do not hesitate to call if you feel you are in danger or if you become uncomfortable in any situation.

-- Note the locations of the emergency telephones (blue lights) on campus, and utilize them in case of an emergency.
+- Note the locations of MIT Police Emergency Phone & Automated External Defibrillator (AED) Locations, and utilize them in case of an emergency.

 - Keep your doors, laptops, wallets, pocketbooks etc. locked at all times.
 NEVER leave valuables unattended either in your office or laboratory.